jwodder/confab/README.md

       server contains non-Latin-1 characters, they are replaced with question marks (`?`).

-- `-M <LIMIT>`, `--max-line-length <LIMIT>` — Set the maximum length in bytes of each line read from the remote server (including the terminating newline).
+- `--max-line-length <LIMIT>` — Set the maximum length in bytes of each line read from the remote server (including the terminating newline).
 If the server sends a line longer than this, the first `<LIMIT>` bytes will be split off and treated as a whole line, with the remaining bytes treated as the start of a new line.  [default value: 65535]

 - `--servername <DOMAIN>` — (with `--tls`) Use the given domain name for SNI and certificate hostname validation; defaults to the remote host name